 The district provides special programs which affect a student's success at school.
-A student or parent/guardian with questions about these programs should contact the Director of Curriculum at (860) 623-3346 ext.
-7406.
+A student or parent/guardian with questions about these programs should contact the Offices of the Assistant Superintendent.
+7415.

-The district utilizes the Scientific Research Based Intervention (SRBI) process which combines systematic assessment, decision-making and a multi-tiered service delivery model to improve educational and behavioral outcomes for all students.
+The district utilizes the Multi-Tiered System of Support (MTSS) process which combines systematic assessment, decision-making and a multi-tiered service delivery model to improve educational and behavioral outcomes for all students.
 Academic and behavioral support and targeted interventions will be provided for students who are not making academic progress at expected levels in the general curriculum.

-In addition, the district utilizes the Service Team approach for problem solving.
-The Service Team is a multi-disciplinary, collaborative team that includes general education teachers, specialists, and school support staff as well as, whenever necessary, community-based agency providers.
-In weekly meetings, Service Team members, led by a facilitator, share expertise and responsibility for the students being discussed.
+MTSS is a multi-disciplinary process that allows for the collaboration of general education teachers, specialists, and school support staff as well as, whenever necessary, community-based agency providers.
+In weekly meetings, MTSS members, led by a facilitator, share expertise and responsibility for the students being discussed.
 The goal is to provide each student with as much support in general education as possible.